sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 The first command ([eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m)) runs EEGLAB and initializes several EEGLAB variables listed in the function output.
-Except for modifying these variables and adding the path to EEGLAB functions (if necessary), the [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) call will not modify anything else in the Matlab workspace (there is no global variable in EEGLAB).
+Except for modifying these variables and adding the path to EEGLAB functions (if necessary), the [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) call will not modify anything else in the MATLAB workspace (there is no global variable in EEGLAB).
 The second command ([pop_loadset.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_loadset.m)) loads the dataset into the
 *EEG* structure, and the last ([eeg_store.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_store.m)) stores the dataset in the *ALLEEG* structure.

-The type of scripting illustrated in the previous sections might involve going back and forth between EEGLAB graphic interface and the Matlab command line.
+The type of scripting illustrated in the previous sections might involve going back and forth between EEGLAB graphic interface and the MATLAB command line.
 To maintain consistency between the two main EEGLAB structures (*EEG* and *ALLEEG*), you need to update the *ALLEEG* every time you modify the *EEG* structure.
 To add or directly modify
-*EEG* structure values from a script or the Matlab command line, one must respect some simple rules.
+*EEG* structure values from a script or the MATLAB command line, one must respect some simple rules.

 If the EEGLAB option to store more than one dataset may in memory is selected, selected via the <span style="color: brown">File → Preferences</span> menu item (first checkbox), then all current EEGLAB datasets are